 For mild plaque psoriasis, which covers only a small area of the body, topical lotions and creams can work well.
 These include topical steroids, coal tar treatment or calcipotriol (vitamin D).

 Systemic (medications that work throughout the body):

 Biologic medications are used when other medications have been tried but severe symptoms are still present.
-Medications like ENBREL are made from human proteins that get right to the source of the problem.
-ENBREL catches on to and restrains another protein already in your body called tumour necrosis factor (TNF), which is a naturally occurring chemical messenger in your bloodstream.
+Medications like ENBREL® are made from human proteins that restrain another protein already in your body called tumour necrosis factor (TNF), which is a naturally occurring chemical messenger in your bloodstream.
 Too much TNF plays a part in the over-production of skin cells that leads to plaque psoriasis.
-ENBREL works by blocking the effects of too much TNF.
+ENBREL® works by helping to block the effects of too much TNF.

 The affected area is treated under ultraviolet light B (UVB) or ultraviolet light A (UVA).
 This can be to your whole body or targeted to specific areas such as the hands or scalp.

 - Maintain a healthy weight